AnnRaaPiks/AIdeas/README.md

 (A later version of the project may train on all sorts of recordings – but when it comes to intellectual property right etc, this gets far more complicated than the first solution involving just a teacher and a student.)

 As this is not a safety or security focussing problem and solution, it is alright that there are some limitations to it.

 To use the solution, you do need some basic equipment which is still though fairly cheap per se.
 For example, you may use an Arduino with some simple power source, and a couple of reasonably simple microphones.

 ## What next?

-This project could grow most easily and most natural if some bigger party in some concerned branch of business would be involved.
+This project could grow most easily, and in a most natural way, if some bigger party in some concerned branch of business would be involved.
 Say, a manufacturer of instruments, or a music business company, or an academic institution.
 This way already existing parties with a lot of relevant knowledge, and other resources, could enhance the project.

 To make the project an open source project would also be one way to go.